Skip to main content

 Evaluate integrals using trigonometric substitution and the t = tan(x/2) substitution, including completing the square to reach standard inverse-trigonometric and logarithmic forms

 A focused answer to the HSC Maths Extension 2 dot point on substitution integration.
-Trigonometric substitutions for square roots, completing the square to standard forms, and the t = tan(x/2) substitution for rational trigonometric integrals, with verified worked examples.
+Trigonometric substitutions for square roots with a reference triangle, completing the square to standard forms, and the t = tan(x/2) substitution for rational trigonometric integrals, with verified worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed